When life turns upside down

 Whatever time you find yourself in, they do not exclude you from the love and hope found in Jesus.

 We can persevere because the pain will end.
 We can grieve because the Lord “heals the brokenhearted and binds up their wounds” (Psalm 147:3).
 We can have hope because God has demonstrated his love for us in the crucifixion of Jesus Christ.
-Jesus was willing to suffer the punishment for our moral failures so that we might be reconciled to God and have relationship with Him.
+Jesus was willing to suffer the punishment for our rejection of God (that is living independently of him) so that we might be reconciled to God — living in relationship with him.

 Has there ever been a greater act of love?
 I don’t think so.